Dorothea Erxleben: Legacy

 For nearly 150 years, German medical history did not see another woman.
 Only in the early 20th century would women once again become admitted into German medical schools.

-However, she is still a pioneer in this field for women and for her ideas about opiates and the proper use of medicines.
+She is often considered a pioneer in this field for women and for her ideas about opiates and the proper use of medicines.

 At the University of Halle Medical School a learning centre is named in her honor.
 Clinics and foundations have been named after her.

 On 17 September 1987, the German Federal Post Office issued a 60 pfennig postage stamp for the purpose of honoring Dorothea as part of its stamp series "The Women of German History".

 On 13 November 2015, Google celebrated her 300th birthday with a Google Doodle.